 Bleeding Heart Tetra

-Bleeding Heart Tetras are omnivorous and will eat both plant and protein-based foods but they prefer to eat live or frozen food such as blood worms, daphnia, brine shrimp, etc. They also like to nibble on soft aquarium plants so make sure you have some in your tank for them to snack on.
+These stunning fish are omnivores, and they’ll happily munch on both plant and protein-based foods, though they prefer live or frozen options like blood worms, daphnia, and brine shrimp.
+Additionally, they enjoy nibbling on soft aquarium plants, so make sure you have some in your tank for them to snack on.

 Von Rio Tetra